natalieagus/50005-2023/_os_notes/week1-3_resource.md

 Notes:

-1. I/O Devices: External I/O Device, e.g: printer, mouse, keyboard.
+1. **I/O Devices**: External I/O Device, e.g: printer, mouse, keyboard.
 Runs asynchronously, capable of being "smart" and run its own instructions.
-2. Device Controller: Attached to motherboard.
+2. **Device Controller**: Attached to motherboard.
 Runs asynchronously, may run simple instructions.
 Has its own buffers, registers, and simple instruction interpreter.
 Usually transfer data to and fro the I/O device via standard protocols such as USB A/C, HDMI, DP, etc.
-3. Disk Controller: Same as device controller, just that it's specific to control Disks
+3. **Disk Controller**: Same as device controller, just that it's specific to control Disks

 ### Receiving asynchronous Input